greenfork/nimraylib_now/README.md

 * Idiomatic Nim naming and conventions so you write **Nim** code, not C
 * 60+ [examples](examples/) converted from C to Nim
 * Includes modules: [raylib], [raymath], [rlgl], [raygui], [physac]
-* Emscripten support, see [Emscripten example]
+* Supports Windows, Linux, MacOS, Emscripten (see [Emscripten example])
-* Conversion script is included in the library, no manual work is required to update the bindings*
+* Fully reproducible build, no manual work is required to update the bindings*

 *_minor changes at most_